bzf-2018/academic-kickstart/content/project2/_index.md

 	- Clean and Integrate Massive Trajectory Data (SIGMOD'18)

-To solve the above civil problems, I am the first of few developing **end-to-end** solutions that cross three disciplinaries: Data Management, Information Retrieval and Data Visualization.
+To solve the above civil problems, my team is the first of few developing **end-to-end** solutions that cross three disciplinaries: Data Management, Information Retrieval and Data Visualization.
 My inter-disciplinary methodology involves:

 - design effective data usability modules in the front end.
 - propose efficient evaluation algorithm in the mid end.
 - provide efficient storage and indexing schemes in the back end.

-Each end has mutual impact to the others in solution design, while it is usually assumed to be orthogonal to each other in single-discipline research.
-His proposed cross-disciplinary methodology is creative and highly endorsed by international peers, as evidenced by his publication in top venues of Information Retrieval such as WSDM, SIGIR, top venues of data management such as SIGMOD, ICDE, KDD, TKDE, VLDB Journal, and top venues of Data Visualization such as EUROVIS, JVLC.
+Each end has mutual impact to the others in solution design, while it is usually assumed to be orthogonal to each other in single-discipline research. my team tried to propose cross-disciplinary methodology across the fields of data management, information retrieval, and visualization.

-<center> <h2>Ongoing Projects</h2> </center>
+<center> <h2>A Breakdown of Completed Projects</h2> </center>

 <center><h3>Research Project 1: Influential Facility Site Selection</h3> </center>